Men’s Therapy in Eugene

 Freedom and Anxiety

 Every significant choice carries uncertainty.
-Anxiety, viewed through this lens, is a natural response to freedom and signals that something meaningful is at stake.
+Anxiety, viewed in this way, is a natural response to freedom and signals that something meaningful is being encountered.

 Meaninglessness